Bozar/OneMoreLevel/user/doc/hound.md

 * A dotted rectangle: You stand in a fog which might disappear the next turn.
 * One of four arrows: You have pressed an arrow key.
 Press another valid key to move into a diagonal grid.

-A valid key refers to an arrow key that is vertical to your last input direction (for example: Right and Up, Down and Left).
+A valid key is an arrow key that is vertical to your last input direction (for example: Right and Up, Down and Left).
 An invalid key includes an arrow key that is the same as or opposite to your previous input (for example: Up and Up, Left and Right) or Space.
 An invalid input resets PC to his normal state: three lines or a rectangle.
 Press Space in normal state to wait.

 You cannot enter or leave a fog actively.
 The boundary of a fog acts like a wall.
 You either have to wait until a fog engulfs or spits you, or enter a grid that is about to change the next turn.